infinity-frame/infinityframework/docs/1 Getting started.md

 Infinityframework is ideal for:

 - Small websites requiring dynamic content (such as displaying daily menus in a restaurant)
-- Internal websites for presentations (e.g. a departure board at a train station).

 [Next up – 2 Installation]()